 Upon first arriving at Vermilion Behavioral Health System, all patients take part in a free, confidential level of care screening by one of our Assessment and Referral Specialists.
 After gathering all pertinent information, the A&R Specialist will review the evaluation with one of our psychiatrists, who will then recommend the level of care that is best suited to meet the patient’s needs.

 At Vermilion, we believe in the power of using rational emotive behavioral therapy (REBT) as our main approach to treatment.
 We have found this therapeutic model to be successful in treating both acute and short-term lengths of stay due to its effectiveness in working quickly by focusing on skill-building, and by identifying and disputing irrational beliefs and cognitive distortions.
 By implementing this REBT approach to treatment, the therapeutic interventions that are incorporated into our inpatient programs include the following:

-Detoxification: For those adolescents and adults who come to us dealing with an addiction to prescription drugs, we provide a fully monitored medical detox program.
+Detoxification: For adults who come to us dealing with an addiction to prescription drugs, we provide a fully monitored medical detox program.
 As part of the 12-Step model of recovery, we implement the idea of “rational recovery,” designed to provide individuals with recovery skills that can last a lifetime, preventing future struggles with addiction.